Goyt Valley memories

 On these pages I’ll feature people with personal memories of life in the Goyt Valley before the construction of the two reservoirs.
 Simply click on the ‘Read more’ links to view any story.
 All contributions would be very gratefully received.
 To get in touch, simply use the site contact page.

-This 1932 film records the inauguration ceremony for the construction of Fernilee Reservoir, with Stockport Corporation big-wigs standing apart from the navvies.
+This shaky black and white silent film from 1932 records the inauguration ceremony for the construction of Fernilee Reservoir, with Stockport Corporation big-wigs standing apart from the navvies.

 This silent film was one of two taken in 1932, during the construction of Fernilee Reservoir.
 It features the hamlet of Goyt’s Bridge, which now lies submerged beneath Errwood Reservoir.